AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-5a.md

 # Modelo 5A {#template-5a}

-Clique com o botão direito do mouse em [baixar Modelo 5A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-5a.html)
+Clique com o botão direito do mouse em para [modelo de download 5A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-5a.html)

 ![](assets/image2015-6-29-16-3a9-3a32.png)